 The 12 Best Weighted Blankets for Anxiety—and Why You Might Want to Buy One

-Move over, Instant Pot, because weighted blankets have officially won the popularity contest for 2019.
-Weighted blankets are exactly what they sound like: Comforters with tiny pellets or metal chains woven throughout, so that weight is distributed across the body when a person lies underneath them.
-They come in a variety of weight ranges—weighing upwards of 40 pounds—and make you feel like you’re being swaddled in a cozy cocoon.
+Weighted blankets are exactly what they sound like: comforters with tiny pellets or metal chains woven throughout, so that weight is distributed across the body when a person lies underneath them.
+They come in a variety of weight ranges—weighing upwards of 40 pounds—and make you feel like you're being swaddled in a cozy cocoon.
 Why would you invest in a weighted blanket, you ask?
-Because it’s calming AF.
+Because it's calming AF.

 Weighted blankets have become the bedding accessory to have, as well as a super popular gift to give this season.
 A quick glance at their online reviews shows that plenty of people really do rely on them to help with conditions like anxiety and insomnia.
 It may sound a bit pseudo-scientific, but it's actually true: the potential weighted blanket benefits for adults and children alike include helping to improve mood, reduce stress, and promote restful sleep.